-127 Liquid outflow
+Liquid outflow

 Many hot-spring areas include numerous vents, some of which may be beneath streams or lakes or otherwise inaccessible, so that measurements of individual vents can rarely succeed in capturing the total discharge.
-The Lassen area is no exception; Morgan Hot Springs (Fig. 1) consists of about 25 springs and pools in a meadow along a ~0.5-km reach of Mill Creek, and direct inflow of thermal water to the creek is also likely significant.
-The total discharge from Growler Hot Spring and Morgan Hot Springs can be accurately determined by measuring the solute flux in Mill Creek downstream of the hot-spring vents (cf. Ellis and Wilson, 1955).
-This method is relatively straightforward, and discharge time series from such high-chloride-spring systems are relatively detailed and abundant (e.g. Ingebritsen and others, 2001).

-137 Chloride flux is the most commonly used metric of hot-spring discharge, because Cl- behaves 138 conservatively and thermal waters are usually much higher in chloride than nearby surface water 139 and/or shallow groundwater.
-Other ions present in elevated concentrations in thermal waters are 140 sometimes used in solute inventories, but are much more likely to be affected by reactions in 141 streams or the shallow subsurface.
-The discharge rate of a hot-spring group (Q_t) is calculated 142 from the chloride concentration upstream (Cl_u) and downstream (Cl_d) of the hot springs, the where Cl{bkgd} is the "background" chloride concentration upstream of all thermal sources and assuming that $Q_t \ll Q_s$ and $Cl_t \gg Cl{bkgd}$.
+The Lassen area is no exception; Morgan Hot Springs (Fig. 1) consists of about 25 springs and pools in a meadow along a ~0.5 km reach of Mill Creek, and direct inflow of thermal water to the creek is also likely significant.
+The total discharge from Growler Hot Spring and Morgan Hot Springs can be accurately determined by measuring the solute flux in Mill Creek downstream of the hot-spring vents (cf. Ellis and Wilson 1955).
+This method is relatively straightforward, and discharge time series from such high-chloride-spring systems are relatively detailed and abundant (e.g., Ingebritsen et al. 2001).
+Chloride flux is the most commonly used metric of hotspring discharge, because Cl- behaves conservatively and thermal waters are usually much higher in chloride than nearby surface water and/or shallow groundwater.
+Other ions present in elevated concentrations in thermal waters are sometimes used in solute inventories, but are much more likely to be affected by reactions in streams or the shallow subsurface.
+The discharge rate of a hot-spring group (Q_1) is calculated from the chloride concentration upstream (Cl_u) and downstream (Cl_d) of the hot springs, the chloride concentration in the thermal water (Cl_t), and the discharge rate of the stream (Q_s), where Cl{bkgd} is the "background" chloride concentration upstream of all thermal sources and assuming that $Q_t \ll Q_s$ and $Cl_t \gg Cl{bkgd}$.
 A related measure of advective heat transport is